- Undergraduate Students

-- Airport within 10 minutes' drive, offering direct flights to London and Jersey.
+- Airport within 10 minutes' drive, offering direct flights to London Stansted airport.

 - Edinburgh and Aberdeen airports about one hour's drive away.

-- Varies from course to course, usually around BBBB at Higher (CCC at A level), ABBB at Higher (BCC at A level) or AABB at Higher (BBC at A-level) for some subjects.
+- Varies from course to course, usually around BBBB at Higher (CCC at A level), ABBB at Higher (BCC at A level) or AABB at Higher (BBC at A level) depending on degree subjects.

 - Fully modularized course structure allows multiple entry/exit points, including advanced entry for appropriate accredited prior learning.

-- Abertay is divided into four academic departments: School of Arts, Media & Computer Games; School of Science, Engineering & Technology; Dundee Business School; and the School of Social and Health Sciences; plus the Abertay Graduate School.
+- Abertay is divided into four academic departments: School of Arts, Media and Computer Games; School of Science, Engineering and Technology; Dundee Business School; and the School of Social and Health Sciences; plus the Abertay Graduate School.

-- Strengths include Environmental Science, Computer Games Technology, Computer Arts, Digital Entertainment and Smart Technologies, Computer and Network Security, Psychology and Forensic Sciences, Food/Health/Nutrition, Sports Science, Business and Management, Energy/Oil & Gas Accounting, and Law.
+- Strengths include Environmental Science, Computer Games Technology, Computer Arts, Ethical Hacking and Digital Security, Psychology and Forensic Sciences, Food/Health/Nutrition, Sports Science, Business and Management, Energy/Oil and Gas Accounting, and Law.

 - A further 600+ elsewhere on campus, making a total of 865 workstations for a student population of 5,000 – one of the highest ratios in the UK.

-- New Student Centre completed in 2005, incorporating two bars, restaurant, theatre/cinema, art gallery/coffee shop, bookshop and nightclub.
+- Large Student Centre incorporating two bars, function space, theatre/cinema, art gallery, campus shop, bistro and games room.

-- Home to the UK's first Centre for Excellence in Computer Games Education, a UK first.
+- Home to the UK's first Centre for Excellence in Computer Games Education.